Where does our water come from?

 •It should continue to be regarded as a safe and effective public health measure.

-Level 1 water restrictions are now in place and apply to all residents in the Lithgow Local Government Area.
+No water restrictions are currently in place and apply to all residents in the Lithgow Local Government Area.

 Detailed list of water restrictions